lrzjason/T2ITrainer/README.md

 - **2025-08-10:**
   - **Update**: Added new training script `train_qwen_image.py` which allows to train SOTA qwen image model
   - The training script use same layout config like `train_flux_lora_ui_kontext_new.py`
+  - ❗ **Notice:** The new training script is not supported in UI yet.
+It needs to run with command line.

 | Config | Usage |
 |--------|-------|